 G: It was usually the case in Chinese families that both parents would work full-time.
-The Chinese work hard because money is very important to them but they seem to put more effort into their appearances and cars then their homes, brands seemed very important.
+The Chinese work hard because money is very important to them, but they seem to put more effort into their appearances and cars than their homes, and brands seemed very important.

-They would sacrifice on their living arrangements to have more money to spend, living in very small (squalid) apartments, along with their nanny’s who would full-time care for the children.
+They would sacrifice their living arrangements to have more money to spend, living in very small (squalid) apartments, along with their nannies who would full-time care for the children.

-You would only ever see the nanny’s at the school or in the parks with the kids.
-Most of the expats would have nanny’s as well – Filipinos but also some Vietnamese, Indonesian ladies.
-It was very different to what I was used to in Australia where I would take care of all the domestic duties (as well as working).
-We did end up with a part-time helper, though technically they were supposed to be full-time sponsored.
+You would only ever see the nannies at the school or in the parks with the kids.
+Most of the expats would have nannies as well – Filipinos but also some Vietnamese, and Indonesian ladies.
+It was very different to what I was used to in Australia, where I would take care of all the domestic duties (as well as work).
+We did end up with a part-time helper, though technically, they were supposed to be full-time sponsored.

-There really wasn’t much for children to do, the city is entirely based around the gambling industry so plenty for grownups and tourists but not for the kids who live there day-to-day.
+There really wasn’t much for children to do; the city is entirely based around the gambling industry so there was plenty for grownups and tourists but not for the kids who live there day-to-day.